Nzii3/server-manager-docs/index.md

 :wave: Welcome to the **Server Manager Documentation** page!
 Here, you can find helpful documentation regarding Server Manager's commands, features, and more.
 Server Manager is a unique Discord bot that gives server moderators and admins easy and reliable ways to moderate servers, create forms, create interactive giveaways, create polls to vote on and more!

 !!!success 🔖 v2 Rewrite
-Server Manager is going through a full rewrite to add features, customization, and much more!
-[Learn more.](/updates/v2-rewrite)
-!!!
+Server Manager v2.0.0 has released!
+[Learn more about the updates.](/updates/v2) !!!